lovelysystems/lovely-editor/README.md

 ### Example App

-The following app showcases the usage of the `LovelyEditor` with two configured with pre-configured Editors (in this case `EditorQuill` and `EditorTui`) and a current `editorState`.
+The following app showcases the usage of the `LovelyEditor` with one pre-configured Editor (in this case `EditorQuill`) and a current `editorState`.
 The app itself controls the `LovelyEditor` by not only subscribing to the `LovelyEditor`'s `onChange` but also by providing it's `editorState` as a property.
 The changes are received and the `YourApp`'s `state` updated.
 This leads to a re-rendering of